 It started four years ago.
 I squirm uncomfortably just thinking about it.
 I had been a doctor for nine years.
 I performed many procedures on children and babies with no problems – cannulas, lumbar punctures, skin biopsies, central lines, chest drains, umbilical lines, intubations, CPR, and defibrillation.
 This was just suturing.

 My patient was just another child with a simple laceration on her forehead and parents who were extremely worried about the pain, the procedure, and the cosmetic outcome.
 I’d done a few already with no major problems.
 The child was having nitrous oxide but was still crying.
 Mum was on top, hugging her and holding her.
 I started the procedure.
-The mum started getting distressed too.
+The mum started getting distressed, too.
 And then it happened.
-My hand started to shake.
+My hand began to shake.
 The more I stared at it and willed it to stop, the worse it got.
 The nurse helping me noticed.
 The parents noticed.
 It was impossible to miss.
-If I had been holding a glass of water it would have been all over the floor.
+It would have been all over the floor if I had been holding a glass of water.
 After the second stitch, the parents asked me to stop.
-I don’t blame them, if I’d seen a doctor coming towards me with a suture and hands shaking like that, I’d have done the same.
-Another doc finished the procedure for me.
+I don’t blame them.
+If I’d seen a doctor coming towards me with a suture and hands shaking like that, I’d have done the same.
+Another doctor finished the procedure for me.
 I shamefully retreated to another room to contemplate what had just happened.

 That was the worst occasion, but it became a recurrent problem.
 After this, every time I went to suture, my hand shook.
 Even if I felt calm before it started, as soon as I picked up the forceps with the suture, I could feel the adrenaline rush, and my hand would go.